Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 	<figcaption>An illustration of a potential neural network used for WBC image classification.
 This network assumes that each WBC is represented by <em>n</em> features, which serve as the input variables for the network.
 A number of hidden layers of additional neurons may be used, with connections between some of the neurons in adjacent layers.
 A final output layer of three neurons corresponds to each of the three WBC classes; our hope is that the weights of the neurons in the network are chosen so that the appropriate neuron outputs a value close to 1 corresponding to an image's class, and that the other two neurons output values close to 0.</figcaption>
 </figure>

-In order for such a neural network to classify objects in our dataset, we must find the "best" choices for the weights assigned to input variables at each neuron, assuming that we have decided on which activation function(s) to use for the network's neurons.
+For such a neural network to classify objects in our dataset, we must find the "best" choices for the weights assigned to input variables at each neuron, assuming that we have decided on which activation function(s) to use for the network's neurons.
 A network may have hundreds of thousands of these input weights, and for a given application it will be initially unclear which weights to use to produce the magic output in which an object belonging to the *i*-th class produces an output close to 1 for the *i*-th output neuron (and an output close to 0) for other neurons.

 ## Finding the best choice of parameters